-All candidates are expected to contribute to the functioning of the Department by serving on committees and advising students in a collegial manner.
-Candidates are expected to contribute to the functioning of the College of Science and Engineering, the University, the larger community and the profession through work on appropriate committees or other service.
-Candidates are expected to maintain high standards of collegiality and conform to the guidelines of professional conduct as established by the American Psychological Association.
+Engagement and service are important components of a healthy and functioning Department, University, and community.
+All candidates are expected to contribute to the functioning of the Department by serving on committees and advising students.
+Candidates are expected to contribute to the functioning of the College of Science and Engineering, the University, the larger community and the profession through work on appropriate committees or through other service.
 The Committee will consider, but is not limited to, the criteria described below to evaluate a candidate's particular contributions to campus and community.